netpyoung/nf.data-flow/README.md

 [flow.puml](flow.puml)

 ## introduce
 this is sample dataflow.
 When I making a game(in unity), I don't like to hard-coding for data class from excel.
-I'm writing custom class generator, and data exporter for that work.
+I'm writing custom class generator, and data exporter for that work with https://github.com/netpyoung/SqlCipher4Unity3D.

 If you want to use [ScriptableObject](https://docs.unity3d.com/ScriptReference/ScriptableObject.html), check [Unity-QuickSheet](https://github.com/kimsama/Unity-QuickSheet).